FBDev64/Airlib/docs/PLAN.md

 This is the planning document for the library.

-## asX
+## am

-Airlib subsystem for X is a `module` abstracting X11 API, making it easier with simple dummy functions.
-The primary rendering and window management library is wGL and GLx.

-`asX` is deprecated as of November 2024.
+Airlib Math, short `am` is a module[1] for array calculations.

 ## Stellar Engine

-The archived StellarEngine will be back as a fork of [Tilengine](https://tilengin.org) using Airlib rather than SDL.
+The archived [StellarEngine](https://github.com/AdamOnAir/StellarEngine) will be back as a fork of [Tilengine](https://tilengin.org) using Airlib rather than SDL.

+---
+_1. A module is a section of the library._

 <!---
 Copyright (C) 2024 Ellouze Adam <elzadam11@tutamail.com>

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.